journal.stuffwithstuff.com

 The democratic candidate race

 Now things don’t look so close.
-Now lets see what the upcoming races can hope to do:
+Let’s see what the upcoming races can hope to do:

 Upcoming primaries shown to scale